About Documents on Irish Foreign Policy

 Since its establishment in 1997 DIFP has published eleven hard copy volumes of documents, covering discrete periods from 1919 to 1961.
 The published documents are primarily selected from the Department of Foreign Affairs and Trade collection retained in the National Archives of Ireland, along with the archives of other government departments and the papers of relevant individuals retained in other repositories.

 DIFP volumes are published on a biennial basis.
 Volume XI (1957-61) was published in November 2018, with volume XII (1961-65) due for publication in November 2020.

 In addition, the documents published in volumes I to VII (1919-45) are freely available online at www.difp.ie.
 Further volumes will be added as the series progresses.

 DIFP maintains a strong public profile nationally and internationally.
-Alongside the series of documents that form the core of the project, DIFP has developed a number of ancillary projects, including exhibitions on Ireland's accession to the European Union and membership of the United Nations, and most recently an online exhibition on Ireland's international sovereignty from 1919 to 1949 (in collaboration with UCD Archives) and, most recently Ireland: A voice among the nations, an illustrated history of Irish foreign policy since 1919.
+Alongside the series of documents that form the core of the project, DIFP has developed a number of ancillary projects, including exhibitions on Ireland's accession to the European Union and membership of the United Nations, an online exhibition on Ireland's international sovereignty from 1919 to 1949 (in collaboration with UCD Archives) and, most recently Ireland: A voice among the nations, an illustrated history of Irish foreign policy since 1919.

 Follow us on Twitter: @DIFP_RIA

 All images reproduced by permission of the Director of the National Archives of Ireland.